Utilize your resources!

 Students with disabilities who may need accommodation in order to fully participate in their classes should contact the Disability Services Office at [email protected].

-For the fall semester, DSS Coordinators are available to meet with students by appointment only via virtual meetings (e.g., Zoom or Webex) or telephone.
+For the upcoming semester, DSS Coordinators are available to meet with students by appointment only via virtual meetings (e.g., Zoom or Webex) or telephone.
 In-person appointments may be scheduled when deemed necessary, and when they can be conducted safely with current protective measures in place.
 Please contact DSS by email at [email protected] or text 401.405.4333 for assistance.

 The Educational Opportunity Center (EOC) provides confidential, one-on-one assistance with applying for admissions, financial aid, career exploration, and other services.

 Bilingual counseling is available in Spanish, French, and Kriolu (Cape Verdean).
-For the fall semester, EOC will provide phone or virtual appointments daily, with limited in-person appointments available.
+For the upcoming semester, EOC will provide phone or virtual appointments daily, with limited in-person appointments available.
 To make a free, one-on-one appointment with EOC click here, email [email protected] or text us at 401-310-0730.

 The Financial Aid office can assist students with FAFSA, student loans, and student grant opportunities.
-For the fall semester, Financial Aid services will continue to be offered virtually, with limited in-person appointments available during the hours listed below.
+For the upcoming semester, Financial Aid services will continue to be offered virtually, with limited in-person appointments available during the hours listed below.

 For financial aid questions or to schedule an in-person appointment, please text 401-217-2770